-The registration fee included Tuesday breakfast and lunch; Wednesday breakfast, lunch and dinner; and Thursday breakfast.
+The registration fee includes Tuesday breakfast and lunch; Wednesday breakfast, lunch and dinner; and Thursday breakfast.
 As part of the program, there are speakers at the lunches and dinner.

-2019 Refund Policy — A late fee will be applied.
-All refund and cancellation requests must be submitted in writing no later than May 11, 2019 by sending an email to firstname.lastname@example.org or fax to 703-642-5815 Attn: SubTech Symposium.
-Refunds on or before May 11, 2019 will be charged a $50.00 fee.
-There are no refunds for cancellations after May 11, 2019.
+2020 Refund Policy — All refund and cancellation requests must be submitted in writing no later than May 6, 2020 by sending an email to firstname.lastname@example.org.
+Refunds on or before May 6, 2020 will be charged a $50.00 fee.
+There are no refunds for cancellations after May 6, 2020.

 Department of Defense clearance at SECRET/NOFORN or above level REQUIRED.
-Classified Visit Requests must be submitted to the JHU/APL Visitor Control Office using either JPAS (SMO code 888984) or Fax 240-228-6400, and indicate that the visit request is for “Submarine Technology Symposium.”
+Classified Visit Requests must be submitted to the JHU/APL Visitor Control Office by May 6, 2020, using either JPAS (SMO code 888984) or Fax 240-228-6400, and indicate that the visit request is for “Submarine Technology Symposium.”
 Direct questions to JHU/APL Visitor Control at 240-228-5661.

 Business casual for regular attendees.
 Active duty US Navy speakers are requested to wear Summer Whites; general attendees may wear Service Khaki uniform.